forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 **Description:** This test should check that the Service Desk Managers group was created.
 That at least one of the users in the group is now apart of that group.
 Lastly check another user in the group for the **itil** role.
 **Version:** 1

+5. Click **Submit** to create the test script.

-5. Now that the Test Script is all filled out, we will create a new scenario for our test script.
+6. Now that the Test Script is all filled out, we will create a new scenario for our test script.
 In the left navigation bar go to **Story Testing Scripts > Scenario > Create New**

-6. In the new choice record, make sure the fields are filled out with the below information.
+7. In the new choice record, make sure the fields are filled out with the below information.
 Verify the information in the form and click **Submit** to create the choice.

 ![relative](images/scenario_form.PNG)